Termination Analysis of Linear-Constraint Programs: Recurrent Sets for Single-path Linear-Constraint Loops

 Condition~\eqref{eq:rset:nonempty} forces $\poly{G}$ to be non-empty, and Condition~\eqref{eq:rset:consec} forces any $\vec{x}\in\poly{G}$ to have a successor $\vec{x}' \in \poly{G}$.
 The domain of variables is explicitly chosen as $\reals$.
 If we are interested in $\ints$ or $\rats$, we require $\vec{x}$ and $\vec{x}'$ to range over the respective domain in~(\ref{eq:rset:nonempty},\ref{eq:rset:consec}).
 This is a subtle issue in automatic inference of recurrent sets, and will be discussed later in detail.

 Since $\poly{G}$ is polyhedral, \ie, defined by a finite set of inequalities, inferring a recurrent set for $\transitions$ can be based on the template-based approach.
 We start from a template recurrent set $\poly{G}$, where the coefficients and constants of its inequalities are parameters, and then find values for these parameters such that~(\ref{eq:rset:nonempty},\ref{eq:rset:consec}) hold.
-However, due to the quantifier alternation $\forall\exists$ in~\eqref{eq:rset:consec}, we cannot base such inference directly on Farkas' lemma as we have done in \Chp~\ref{chp:rfs} for \lrfs and \llrfs.
+In principle, this can be achieved using quantifier elimination when considering loops over the reals, however, this approach is usually not practical and does not apply to the rational and integer cases that we will consider later.
+A more practical approach would be to base such inference on Farkas' Lemma, as we did in \Chp~\ref{chp:rfs} for \lrfs and \llrfs, however, this is not immediately applicable due to the $\forall\exists$ quantifier alternation in~\eqref{eq:rset:consec}.
 If we succeed to eliminate $\exists \vec{x}'$ from~\eqref{eq:rset:consec}, then we can apply Farkas' lemma since we are left with a $\exists\forall$ formula (the $\exists$ here is over the template parameters of $\poly{G}$).
 This is clearly not possible in general, however, \citet{GuptaHMRX08} show that this can be done for some cases of \slc loops, in particular affine \slc loops as in~\eqref{eq:slc-lin-loop}.

 Let us assume that $\transitions$ is given as $A''\tr{\vec{x}}{\vec{x}'} \le \vec{c}$, and that $\poly{G}$ is a template of the form $B \vec{x} \le \vec{b}$, where $B$ and $\vec{b}$ include template parameters.
 To eliminate $\exists \vec{x}'$ of \eqref{eq:rset:consec}, \citet{GuptaHMRX08} assume that $\transitions$ includes (or implies) equations of the form $\vec{x}'=A\vec{x}+\vec{d}$, \ie, the variables are updated deterministically.
 Then, we eliminate $\exists \vec{x}'$ by replacing occurrences of $\vec{x}'$ by $A\vec{x}+\vec{d}$.
 This leaves us with a formula of the form